The Giving Tree (Friday Night Lights): Plot

 During a Panthers party, J.D.
 (Jeremy Sumpter) becomes smitten with a girl, Madison (Whitney Hoy).
 She starts visiting at home, and her presence unnerves Joe (D. W. Moffett).
 Joe tells J.D. that he should be focused on the state championship, asking him to not pursue Madison until the season is over.
 Before leaving for the game, J.D. asks for a pause in her relationship to Madison, disappointing her.
 Seeing this, Tim tells J.D. that he needs to form his own path, as the team cannot support him if he cannot decide for himself.
 Tami eventually has the conversation with Julie, expressing that she only wants to make sure she feels happy with herself and not to let herself get pressured into doing something she does not want to do, and they embrace.
 Matt also has a talk with Eric, who tells him that women are to be respected, an ideology he shares with Matt's father.

-During the Panthers game against the Buckley Bisons, Eric lashes out at the referee for not flagging the other team, causing Eric to be expelled from the game.
+During the Panthers game against the Buckley Bisons, Eric lashes out at the referee for not flagging the other team, causing Eric to be ejected from the game.
 Despite the assistant coach's inexperience, the Panthers manage to win the game and move forward in the playoffs.
 As Katie (Janine Turner) and Joe have an argument over his treatment of J.D., they see J.D. leaving with Madison on her car, to Joe's chagrin and Katie's delight.
 Tyra and Julie attend Landry's band's performance, which surprises them.
 Buddy leaves a message to Lyla, admitting his mistake and saying he loves her before hanging up.